jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/CompilingAvisynthPlugins.rst

 Apparently there is some parameter whose value is empty or invalid.

+.. _How to debug Avisynth plugins (for MS VC++ 6.0):

 How to debug Avisynth plugins (for MS VC++ 6.0)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These are the steps to debug an AviSynth plugin in VC++ 6:

-1. Go to the build tab and set the Active configuration to the Debug version of your plugin.
+| 1.
+Go to the build tab and set the Active configuration to the Debug version of your plugin.

-2. Build the debug version of your plugin.
+| 2.
+Build the debug version of your plugin.
 Thus go to the build tab and ``Build (...)``.

-3. We will use VirtualDub.exe to debug your plugin.
+| 3.
+We will use VirtualDub.exe to debug your plugin.
 Go to Project tab, then select Settings -> Debug -> General -> Executable for debug session -> browse to a version of VirtualDub.exe and specify that:

 .. image:: Pictures/debugging_plugins2.png

-4. Go to Project tab, then select Settings -> Debug -> Additional DLLs, and browse to the filter DLL in the Debug directory:
+| 4.
+Go to Project tab, then select Settings -> Debug -> Additional DLLs, and browse to the filter DLL in the Debug directory:

 .. image:: Pictures/debugging_plugins3.png

-5. Make an AviSynth script that loads and uses your filter.
+| 5.
+Make an AviSynth script that loads and uses your filter.
 Make sure to load the Debug version of your plugin!
 Thus for example:

 ::

     LoadPlugin("F:\CompilingPlugins\SimpleSample\Debug\simplesample.dll")